leeroberts67/code-pal-for-abap/docs/checks/call-method-usage.md

 # CALL METHOD Usage Check
 ## What is the Intent of the Check?
 The "Call Method Usage" check verifies the usage of the `CALL METHOD` ABAP statement.
-It is preferable not to call a method via this statement: CALL METHOD.
-Since it is preferable functional instead of procedural calls.
+Do not call a method via the statement: CALL METHOD because it is preferable to use functional instead of procedural calls.

 ## How does the check work?
 It simply checks if the code is using the CALL METHOD statement.